-Below are several questions you should consider before preparing your 2021 federal tax return.
+Below are several questions you should consider before preparing your 2022 federal tax return.

-Q. Must ministers pay federal income taxes?

-A. Yes.
-Ministers are not exempt from paying federal income taxes.

-Q. How much income must I earn to be required to file a tax return?

-A. Generally, ministers are required to file a federal income tax return if they have earnings of \$400 or more to report their self-employment tax.
+- Q. Must ministers pay federal income taxes? - A. Yes.
+Ministers are not exempt from paying federal income taxes. - Q. How much income must I earn to be required to file a tax return? - A. Generally, ministers are required to file a federal income tax return if they have earnings of \$400 or more to report their self-employment tax.
 Different rules apply to ministers who are exempt from self-employment taxes.

-Q. What records should I keep?

-A. You should keep all receipts, canceled checks, and other evidence to prove amounts you claim as deductions, exclusions or credits.
-Documentation should be maintained for six years from the time you file your tax return.

-Q. What is the deadline for filing my federal income tax return?

-A. The instructions to Form 1040 state that the deadline for filing Form 1040 for the 2021 tax year is April 15, 2022.
-As of this publication there are no congressional or executive discussions to extend this deadline.

-Q. What if I am unable to file my tax return by the deadline?

-A. You can obtain an automatic six-month extension (from April 15 to October 17, 2022) to file your 2021 Form 1040 if you file Form 4868 by April 15, 2022 with the IRS service center for your area.
-Your Form 1040 can be filed at any time during the six-month extension period.
+- Q. What records should I keep? - A. You should keep all receipts, canceled checks, and other evidence to prove amounts you claim as deductions, exclusions, or credits.
+Documentation should be maintained for six years from the time you file your tax return. - Q. What is the deadline for filing my federal income tax return? - A. The instructions for Form 1040 state that the deadline for filing Form 1040 for the 2022 tax year is April 18, 2023 (April 19, 2023 if you live in Maine or Massachusetts because of the Patriots' Day holiday). - Your return is filed on time if it is properly addressed and postmarked no later than the due date or submitted electronically by midnight on the filing due date.
+The return must have sufficient postage to be considered timely mailed. - TIP Many post offices will have extended hours of operation on April 18, 2023, to accommodate late filers. - Q. What if I am unable to file my tax return by the deadline? - A. You can obtain an automatic six-month extension (from April 18 to October 16, 2023) to file your 2022 Form 1040 if you file Form 4868 by April 18, 2023 with the IRS service center for your area.
+Your Form 1040 can be filed at any time during the sixmonth extension period.
 An extension only relieves you from the obligation to file your return; it is not an extension of the obligation to pay your taxes.
-You must make an estimate of your tax for 2021 and pay the estimated tax with your Form 4868.

-Q. Should I prepare my own tax return?
+You must make an estimate of your tax for 2022 and pay the estimated tax either with your Form 4868 or through one of the electronic payment methods. - Q. Should I prepare my own tax return? - A. The answer depends on your ability and experience in working with financial information and in preparing tax returns.
+Keep in mind: Ministers' taxes present a number of unique rules, but these rules are not complex.
+Many ministers will be able to prepare their own tax returns if they